British West Indies Regiment: Wartime service

 World War I recruiting poster for the "B.W.I.R."

 The British West Indies Regiment played a small role in the First World War, primarily in Palestine and Jordan, where they were employed in military operations against the Ottoman Army.
 In one notable incident on 22 September 1918 a company of 1/BWIR assisted some New Zealand units in a 'dashing bayonet attack' which broke through the Ottoman rear guard near Jisred Damiye.
 During the Palestine Campaign General Allenby sent the following telegram to the Governor of Jamaica, William Manning, "I have great pleasure in informing you of the gallant conduct of the machine-gun section of the 1st British West Indies Regiment during two successful raids on the Turkish trenches.
 All ranks behaved with great gallantry under heavy rifle and shell fire and contributed in no small measure to the success of the operations".
 The 1st and 2nd Battalions served mainly in Egypt and Palestine, the 3rd, 4th, 6th and 7th Battalions served in France and Flanders, with the 5th Battalion acting as reserve draft unit.
 The 8th and 9th Battalions also served in France and Flanders, before being transferred to Italy in 1918, while the 10th and 11th Battalions also served in France and Italy.
+In 2002, one of the last surviving members of the regiment, George Blackman from Barbados, was interviewed by Simon Rogers about his time in France for The Guardian.
+He recounted that "It was cold.
+And everywhere there were white lice.
+We had to shave the hair there because the lice grow there.
+All our socks were full of white lice."
+Blackman was among the troops transferred to Taranto in 1918 and died in 2003, aged 105.

 Two hundred and sixty two men lost their lives overseas during the conflict, 105 to enemy action and 157 dying of disease; a further 573 were wounded.